less/less-docs/content/doc.md

 }
 ```

-In v1.3.0 - v1.3.3 `@import` imports a file multiple times and you can override this behaviour with `@import-once`.
+In v1.3.0 - v1.3.3 `@import` imports a file multiple times and you can override this behavior with `@import-once`.

 In v1.4.0 `@import-once` has been removed and `@import` imports once by default.
 This means that with the following